apache/druid/docs/querying/sql.md

 SELECT some_column, COUNT(*) FROM druid.foo WHERE other_column = 'foo' GROUP BY 1 ORDER BY 2 DESC
 ```

-If present, these `SET` statements assign [SQL query context parameter](../querying/sql-query-context.md) which only apply to the non-`SET` statement of the same request and subsequent requests are not affected.
+SET statements only apply to the query in the same request.
+Subsequent requests are not affected.

-You can mix `SET` statement and [Context Parameter](../querying/query-context.md) with `SET` overriding on key conflicts.
+If you use the [JSON API](../api-reference/sql-api.md), you can also include query context parameters using the `context` field.
+If you include both, the parameter value in SET takes precedence over the parameter value in `context`.

 ### Current limitations